John Churchill, 1st Duke of Marlborough: Assessment

 Historian John H. Lavalle argues that:

 Marlborough's place as one of the finest soldiers Britain ever produced is well deserved.
 He possessed the personal courage, imagination, common sense, self-control, and quick wits that mark the best battlefield commanders.
 He had an unerring ability to sense an enemy's weaknesses and the ability to use stratagems to throw his enemy off balance....
-It was in the realm of strategy, however, where Marlborough really shone.
-As commander-in-chief of a coalition army, he had the ability to tolerate politicians, allies, and fools gladly.
+It was in the realm of strategy, however, where Marlborough shone.
+As commander-in-chief of a coalition army, he could tolerate politicians, allies, and fools gladly.
 He also saw the potential of the recently introduced combination of flintlock and socket bayonet to restore the offensive...to warfare in an age when extensive fortifications, magazines, and the defensive dominated military thinking.
 Marlborough's attention to logistics allowed him to break free of the bonds of the magazine system and ensured that his soldiers were fed, clothed, and paid, earning him the loyalty of his troops and the nickname "Corporal John".

 Marlborough was equally adept at both battle and siege.
-Robert Parker writes:
+Robert Parker, who served under Marlborough, writes:

-in the ten campaigns he made against [the French]; during all which time it cannot be said that he ever slipped an opportunity of fighting, when there was any probability of coming at his enemy: and upon all occasions he concerted matters with so much judgement and forecast, that he never fought a battle which he did not gain, nor laid siege to a town which he did not take.
+in the ten campaigns he made against [the French]; during all which time it cannot be said that he ever slipped an opportunity of fighting when there was any probability of coming at his enemy: and upon all occasions he concerted matters with so much judgment and forecast, that he never fought a battle which he did not gain, nor laid siege to a town which he did not take.